FurqanHun/git-auto-commit-py/README.md

 # GACS - Git Auto Commit Script

-GACS is a Python script that automatically commits and pushes changes to your Git repository.
+GACS - Git Auto Commit Script is a Python script that automatically commits changes to your Git repository.
 It watches for file changes in real-time and handles git operations automatically with customizable debounce timing.
 It also supports remote pushing and branch selection.

 ## Features